 6. Create your dieline on a separate layer, with the outline colour set to the spot swatch with no fill.

 IMPORTANT: Set the dieline Attribute to Overprint Stroke: In the main menu, go to Window > Attributes > Overprint > Stroke

 7. Name the layers either ‘Full Cut’ or ‘Fold’

 8. The dielines can be made up of individual segments or continuous lines.
-An example of a dieline showing full cut and fold lines is shown below.
+An example of a dieline showing full cut and fold lines is shown on the left.